2026 Guild School

 This is not a mysterious process.
 There are two types of registrations: regular and pre-registered.
 Here is how it goes.

-• The deposit is non-refundable and cannot be applied to subsequent school year’s tuition in the event you are unable to attend in 2024.
+• The deposit is non-refundable and cannot be applied to a subsequent school year's tuition in the event that you are unable to attend in 2026.

-• The advantage of pre-registering is that it enables you to make your course selections sooner and quite possibly before a class is likely to fill up.
+• The advantage of pre-registration is that it enables you to make your course selections earlier and quite possibly before a class is likely to fill up.

 • It does not guarantee you a position in your first-choice class if you happen to choose a class that is over-subscribed to by our pre-registered students.